As an Amazon Associate, I earn from qualifying purchases.

 PRO TIPS:

-Scrunchies are best for those who are in the final phase of growing out gray, and they'll get you through until you're ready to cut off the last of your artificial color!
+Scrunchies are best for those who are in the final phase of growing out gray, and they'll get you through until you're ready to cut off the last of your artificial color.
 Simply style your hair into a bun, and wrap the scrunchie around the bun to secure.
-You'll love having your hairstyle take no time at all to look like you got it professionally styled!
+You'll love having your hairstyle take no time at all to look like you got it professionally styled, and these pieces are perfect for lazy days and bad hair days.

 PRO TIPS: